lilosa88/Fake-News-Classifier/README.md

 # Data description

-Each record consists of three attributes:
+- A full training dataset with the following attributes:

-- is_sarcastic: 1 if the record is sarcastic otherwise 0
+  - id: unique id for a news article

-- headline: the headline of the news article
+  - title: the title of a news article

-- article_link: link to the original news article.
-Useful in collecting supplementary data
+  - author: author of the news article

-This dataset has following advantages
+  - text: the text of the article; could be incomplete

-- Since news headlines are written by professionals in a formal manner, there are no spelling mistakes and informal usage.
-This reduces the sparsity and also increases the chance of finding pre-trained embeddings.
+  - label: a label that marks the article as potentially unreliable

-- Furthermore, since the sole purpose of TheOnion is to publish sarcastic news, we get high-quality labels.
+    - 1: unreliable

-- The headlines we obtained are self-contained.
-This would help us in teasing apart the real sarcastic elements.
+    - 0: reliable

 # Preprocessing